vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 import onnx
 import transformers
 import transformers.convert_graph_to_onnx as onnx_convert

 from pathlib import Path

+tokenizer = transformers.DPRReaderTokenizer.from_pretrained('facebook/dpr-reader-single-nq-base')
-from transformers import DPRReader, DPRReaderTokenizer tokenizer = DPRReaderTokenizer.from_pretrained('facebook/dpr-reader-single-nq-base') model = DPRReader.from_pretrained('facebook/dpr-reader-single-nq-base', return_dict=True)
+model = transformers.DPRReader.from_pretrained('facebook/dpr-reader-single-nq-base', return_dict=True)
 pipeline = transformers.Pipeline(model=model, tokenizer=tokenizer)

-onnx_convert.convert_pytorch(pipeline, opset=11, output=Path("reader.onnx"), use_external_format=False)
+onnx_convert.convert_pytorch(pipeline, opset=11, output=Path("files/reader.onnx"), use_external_format=False)
 </pre>

-We can store these ONNX model into the [src/main/application/files/](src/main/application/files/) and we can later then reference it by **onnxModel("files/reader.onnx", "output_2")** in the ranking expression as seen in the previous section.
+We store these ONNX models in the application package, for instance as "files/reader.onnx", and we set up the model for use in the `onnx-model` section in the schema.
+We can then reference this model as `onnxModel(reader).relevance_logits` in the ranking expression.
 Vespa takes care of distributing the model to the content nodes in the cluster.

 ### Vespa Container Middleware - putting it all together